michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 - **Key point:** Think of it as a tireless teaching assistant that never gets exhausted but needs your expertise to guide it

 **Talk track:**
 > "If you can copy and paste text, you can use AI.
 This isn't about being technical.
 It's about knowing what to ask for and critically evaluating what you get back.
-That's exactly what we teach our students to do with research sources—and it applies here too."
+That's exactly what we teach our students to do with research sources,and it applies here too."

----
+,

 ### Segment 2: Live Demonstration (20 minutes)